Lisa Singh

-Lisa Maria Singh (born 20 February 1972) is a former Australian politician.
+Lisa Maria Singh (born 20 February 1972) is an Australian former politician.
 She was a Senator for Tasmania from 2011 to 2019.
 She had previously been a member of the Tasmanian House of Assembly, representing the division of Denison from 2006 to 2010.
-The granddaughter of an Indo-Fijian member of the Parliament of Fiji, Singh was Australia's first female federal parliamentarian of Indian origin.
+The granddaughter of an Indo-Fijian member of the Parliament of Fiji, Singh was Australia's first female federal parliamentarian of Indian descent.

 After leaving politics she worked as Head of Government Advocacy for Walk Free, an international human rights organisation and initiative of the Minderoo Foundation.
-She is currently the Director and CEO of the Australia India Institute, the University of Melbourne’s centre dedicated to promoting support for and understanding of the bilateral relationship.
-She is also the Deputy Chair of the Australia India Council.
-She sits on the advisory councils of Asialink and the Australian Human Rights Institute.
+She is currently the Director and CEO of the Australia India Institute, the University of Melbourne's centre dedicated to promoting support for and understanding of the bilateral relationship.
+She is also the former Deputy Chair of the Australia India Council.
+She is also a member of the University of Melbourne's Asialink advisory council.

+In 2023 she joined the Board of Directors of Beyond Blue, Australia's well known and trusted mental health organisation.

 Early life and family

 Singh was born in 1972, in Hobart, Tasmania, to a Fijian-Indian father and an English-Australian mother.
 Her father arrived in Australia as an international student in 1963.
 She attended St Mary's College, Elizabeth College, and the University of Tasmania, graduating with a Bachelor of Arts with Honours in Social Geography.
 She completed a Master of International Relations from Sydney's Macquarie University.

 Singh is the granddaughter of Ram Jati Singh OBE, who was a member of the Fijian Legislative Council (the precursor of the present day Fijian Parliament) in the 1960s.
 Her uncle, Raman Pratap Singh, was a Fijian politician and a past President of the National Federation Party and was a Member of Parliament from 1994 to 1999.
 He made an unsuccessful attempt to regain his seat in 2014.

 Singh's great-grandparents migrated from India to Fiji under the British Indian indenture system around the turn of the century.

 In her maiden speech in the Senate, Singh described her ancestral connection to India through her great-grandfather's "Rajput warrior roots".